Wednesday, February 18, 2015

 Directions:

 2. Combine corn meal, flour, sugar, baking powder and salt in medium bowl.
 Combine milk, oil and egg in small bowl; mix well.
-Add milk mixture to flour mixture; stir just until blended.
+Add milk mixture to flour mixture; stir just until blended (and melted butter, if desired).
 You can use an electric mixer to combine them, or do it by hand.
-Pour into prepared pan.
+Allow batter to sit for about 15 minutes-- this gives it time for the corn meal to soak up some liquid and be less grainy.
+Pour batter into prepared pan/skillet.

-3. Bake for 20 to 25 minutes or until wooden pick inserted in center comes out clean.
-Remove from oven and spread the tablespoon of butter or margarine over the entire surface of the cornbread, so keep it soft and seal in the moisture.
-Cut into squares.
+3. Bake for 20 to 25 minutes, or until wooden pick inserted in center comes out clean.
+Remove from oven and spread the tablespoon of butter or margarine over the entire surface of the cornbread, to keep it soft and seal in the moisture.
+Cut into squares, or wedges.
 Serve warm.

-NOTE: Use greased cast iron skillet, or a greased 13x9-inch baking pan; bake as above.
+NOTE: Use medium cast iron skillet, or a 13x9-inch baking pan; bake as above.
 Recipe can be doubled.

 FOR MUFFINS: